Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Stable envelopes and -matrix from gauge theory: the computation

 Here $x_1$ and $x_2$ are referred to as the spectral parameters associated to the two sites, $z$ as the dynamical parameter, and $\hbar$ as the quantization parameter.
-This R-matrix solves the dynamical Yang-Baxter equation for $\sl(1|1)$ spin chains \rf{eqn: DYBE for sl(1|1)}.
-Note that, relative to the R-matrix presented in \rf{eqn: quiver R-matrix for sl(1|1)}, the signs in front of the two diagonal entries in the 1-magnon sector are different in the above formula.
-This is due to the slightly different choice of normalization of the stable envelopes, as pointed out in Remark \ref{rmk:normStab}.
+This $R$-matrix solves the dynamical Yang--Baxter equation for $\sl(1|1)$ spin chains \rf{eqn: DYBE for sl(1|1)}.
+Note that, relative to the $R$-matrix presented in \rf{eqn: quiver $R$-matrix for sl(1|1)}, the signs in front of the two diagonal entries in the 1-magnon sector are different in the above formula.
+This is due to the slightly different choice of normalization of the stable envelopes, as pointed out in Remark~\ref{rmk:normStab}.